DigitalHarborFoundation/mc-setup/tools-setup.md

 - This will either install Python3, or verify that it's already installed.
 If you see "Warning: python3 3.6.1 is already installed" then your system already has the latest version of Python3.

 ### Install Java
+**Note:** Only do this step if you're unable to run the _launcher.jar_ file.
+You'll receive an alert saying that there is no Java SDK to open the .jar file.

 - Use Homebrew to install the latest Java SDK.
 This is needed to run MinecraftEDU.
 - Type the following into Terminal and press enter:
 ```bash